pholser/udemy-gurobi/notes.md

 Adjust model after each day

-(1) orchestration
 (2) [smart-tl] incorporate forecasting loads into dispatching (3) [smart-tl] coordinate output driver states (from end of dispatching)
     to be read in by load acceptance

-forecasting file -- download, and for use in engine
--- grab a LA run, dispatching run starting at same time, how to (3) -- include only forecasted loads from that booking time after sim start time

--- turn forecasting on in dispatching

--- booking time == expected arrival time
--- load acceptance == i have that time

-output driver states, how to stitch together

-driver pre dispatch states file write a dynamic driver file before i'm done

-drivers out of original dispatch horizon but will be available during LA